ErrorTzy/writings/notes/Personal_Identity/LectureNotes.md

 3. Spacial-temporal continuity
 4. Qualitative continuity

 Identity over time is basically there's some continuity here.
-But if continuity is not enough, then what is missing
+But if continuity is not enough, then what is missing?

+Continuity with respect to a kind/sortal

+Consider:

+1. A red car is painted yellow, and
+2. A red car is crushed

+The continuity of 1 still holds while 2 does not.
+This is because

 > Can there be a functional view of identity?

+Monday: tree has trunk and branch
+Tuesday: tree has only trunk
+Explanation: tree ≠ trunk on Tuesday.
+Tree stage is equal to trunk stage at Tuesday but the tree is not the trunk altogether.

+Perry's interpretation: later stages can contain earlier stages

+For Locke:
+1. Memory
+2. Body
+3. Mass
+4. Spirit/Soul/Substance

+Read next: P. 113-119 & Butler P. 99-107